0Nguyen0Cong0Tuan0/Recurrent-Neural-Network-and-LSTM-for-Classifying-Sarcasm-Headlines/README.md

 ## Usage
 1. Open the Jupyter Notebook (`main.ipynb`).
 2. Follow the steps to train the model using the provided text corpus.
-3. Provide a seed text to generate new text predictions.
+3. Provide input sentences to classify whether are the sarcasm headlines or not.

 ## Requirements
 - Python 3.12+